34% of consumers think a Smart Website gives a local business more credibility

-These 4 features/content items have the biggest influence on whether or not a consumer contacts & uses a local business
+These 4 features/content items have the biggest influence on whether or not a consumer contacts and uses a local business

-Consumers will be more likely to use a local business if it displays informative company details on its website (e.g. company origins and / or history, basic details about the products / services offered, the local areas in which the company operates & mission statement, etc).
-As well as telling a customer what a business does & who’s behind the business, it also reinforces the values & personality of the business which can have a very positive effect on potential customers.
+Consumers will be more likely to use a local business if it displays informative company details on its website (e.g. company origins and/or history, basic details about the products/services offered, the local areas in which the company operates and mission statement, etc).
+As well as telling a customer what a business does and who’s behind the business, it also reinforces the values and personality of the business which can have a very positive effect on potential customers.

-Having clear address & contact details are also key.
+Having clear address and contact details are also key.
 If consumers have additional questions or concerns about a business then they want to alleviate those as quickly as possible.